Lightning-AI/pytorch-lightning/docs/source/common/production_inference.rst

 Inference in Production
 #######################

 Once a model is trained, deploying to production and running inference is the next task.
-To help you with it, following are the possible approaches you can use to deploy and use your models for inference.
+To help you with it, here are the possible approaches you can use to deploy and make inferences with your models.

 ------------